FOUNDED BY WOMEN IN STEM, FOR WOMEN IN STEM

 Anna Bailey

-Anna has over 15 years working across corporate consulting, R&D incentives, strategic projects and communications.
+Anna Bailey (B.Com, B.Sci, GAICD) has over 18 years working across corporate consulting, R&D incentives, communications and strategic projects.
 Prior to joining the WILD Team in 2022, Anna was part of the external relations team for the Faculty of Medicine, Nursing and Health Sciences at Monash University, supporting the delivery of major projects and strategic initiatives for the University.

 Anna began her career at PwC in Melbourne, where she spent ten years consulting in R&D incentives and leading PwC’s Global Sustainability and Climate Change Tax Network from London.